This post may contain affiliate links. Please read our disclosure policy.

 You only need 3 base ingredients to prepare this light yet soothing cinnamon bark tea.

-• Honey: (optional) it’s up to you what type of sweetener you use for this cinnamon tea recipe (if any at all).
-I particularly like honey and cinnamon tea (for flavor and health benefits), though dandelion honey will work for a vegan option.
+- Honey: (optional) It’s up to you what type of sweetener you use for this cinnamon tea recipe (if any at all).
+I particularly like honey and cinnamon tea (for flavor and health benefits), though dandelion honey will work as a vegan option.
 Alternatively, use erythritol/swerve or a similar sweetener for a sugar-free version.

 Flavor Variations